twistlock/sample-code/helm/charts/README.md

 ## Installing the Helm chart

-First copy twistlock/valuesTemplate.xml twistlock/values.xml
+* First copy twistlock_console/valuesTemplate.xml twistlock_console/values.xml
-and fill in version, image tag, imageName, and  access token in twistlock/values.xml.
+and fill in version, image tag, imageName, and  access token in twistlock_console/values.yaml.

+* Review settings in twistlock-console/charts/console/values.yaml - change as desired.
+Persistent volume size of **50GB** is recommended for larger production environments, **10GB** is sufficient for a trial or smaller deployment (less than 10 defenders).

 Now run: